Michael Han

 Hi, folx!

-clinicians, my path to becoming a therapist wouldn’t be complete without a twisting origin story.
+My name is Michael Han, and I am Licensed Professional Counselor in the state of Illinois.
+I completed my BA in Communication at the University of Illinois at Chicago with a minor in psychology and received my MA in Clinical Psychology at Roosevelt University.
+Like many other clinicians, my path to becoming a therapist wouldn’t be complete without a twisting origin story.
 Before stumbling upon psychology, I meandered between several career trajectories including medicine and teaching.
 Despite having dabbled my feet in a variety of potential professions, I found myself uninterested, anxious, and ultimately unfulfilled.
 It wasn’t until I began my own therapy journey that I realized my passion for mental health.

-comes in reclaiming identities snuffed out by oppressive forces.
+As a queer, second-generation Korean American raised in a religious immigrant home, I am no stranger to the challenges that come from navigating cultural confusion, emotional repression, and polarizing identities.
+Through therapy, I learned the beauty of my intersectionality and the power that comes in reclaiming identities snuffed out by oppressive forces.
 What started off as a personal passion for my own healing developed into a heart for helping others that experienced similar struggles.
 With newfound conviction and clarity, I pursued a career as a therapist and here I am now!

-it is my role to establish a strong, supportive relationship between client and therapist as the foundation from which we explore, learn, grow, and heal.
+My approach to therapy is casual, direct, collaborative, culturally sensitive, and trauma informed.
+I believe in providing a warm, affirming environment that focuses on the clients’ needs, highlighting their strengths, and embracing their complexities.
+Change is scary, uncomfortable, and at times painful.
+Therefore, I strongly believe it is my role to establish a strong, supportive relationship between client and therapist as the foundation from which we explore, learn, grow, and heal.